thaibazaib/my-website/README.md

 ### **The Structure Section**

-With the structure of my project, I did some research on other resume profiles to give me the inspiration that I needed to make my project intreging to the user.
+With the structure of my project, I did some research on other resume profiles to give me the inspiration that I needed to make my project intriguing to the user.
 By doing this it helped me to figure out what I needed to design my resume project.

 I used [Codrops](https://tympanus.net/codrops/) and [Awwwards](https://www.awwwards.com/).